-The oil quantity sensor should be inserted into an existing threaded fitting in the bottom of your engine's oil pan.
+Please refer to our latest drawing "Oil Quantity Sensor Care and Cable Routing".
+The oil quantity sensor should be inserted into an existing threaded fitting in the your engine's oil pan.
 It can also be mounted in any other oil container, as long as the fitting threads are the same type.
 Refer to the list of fitting or thread types that are presently available.
-The sensor will not work if mounted horizontally.
-It can be oriented at a minimum angle from vertical.
-We suggest a maximum of 45° from vertical.
-The more vertical, the better the accuracy and repeatability.
+The sensor will not work if mounted close to horizontal.
+It can be oriented at a small angle from vertical.
+We suggest a maximum of 50° from vertical, from a top or bottom mounting.
 Always, use safety wire to lock the sensor fitting after torquing.
 The customer or installer will determine if the sensor will hit any obstruction within the oil pan.